marykwild/pricetransparency/index.md

 I embarked on an effort to make Connecticut hospitals' price transparency files — required by the Centers for Medicare & Medicaid Services beginning in Jan.
 2021 — readable and comparable.
 We specifically focused on the negotiated rates that hospitals have with various health insurance plans.
 The data sources are scattered across every hospital or health system's website, and can be hard to track down.

-The resulting dataset, which totaled about 600,000 rows of information for just one set of billing codes hospitals were required to share information about, is full of interesting insights.
+The resulting dataset, which totaled about 600,000 rows of information for just one set of billing codes hospitals were required to share information about, is full of interesting insights. <a href="https://www.ctinsider.com/projects/2022/hospital-care-costs-connecticut/?src=ctipdensecp">Read the story in CT Insider here.</a>

 But ultimately, I found it difficult to execute a higher-level data analysis with these records.
 Too many questions arose: Would this constitute an ethical sample for drawing conclusions?
 Did hospitals really post all of their information, and would we be punishing the best reporters with this kind of analysis?